Glyphosate: Most Common Herbicide Puts Tap Water at Risk

 What does glyphosate mean for your health?

 Glyphosate is classified as a Group 2A chemical by the International Agency for Research on Cancer (IARC), meaning that it is “probably carcinogenic to humans”.
 The IARC came to this conclusion after many studies conducted on rats in combination with human evidence from accidental exposure.
-The little data that does exist on humans shows an association for non-Hodgkin lymphoma, and there is sufficient evidence of carcinogenicity in animals.
+The little data that does exist on humans shows some association for non-Hodgkin lymphoma, but there is sufficient evidence of carcinogenicity in animals.

 Despite the evidence from the IARC for the carcinogenicity of glyphosate, Monsanto still claims that Roundup is safe and will not cause cancer.
 Monsanto’s studies, however, were conducted or commissioned by pesticide companies in support of Monsanto’s goals and are kept hidden from the public.